getify/TNG-Hooks/README.md

 The `useEffect(..)` utility accepts an optional second parameter, which is a list of values to guard whether the effect should be invoked.

-If the guard list is omitted, the effect is always invoked:
+The guards list is optional because sometimes you want effects to run every time.
+As shown above, if the guards list is omitted, the effect is always invoked:

 ```js
 function updateCounter(count) {